For families traveling to Kagoshima with kids, a ryokan with a private in-room onsen solves three problems at once.

 Tsubaki no Sho Kirishima — mountain ryokan with cypress private bath

-In the Kirishima mountain area (90 min from Kagoshima city), Tsubaki no Sho has 12 family rooms each with a hinoki cypress private bath fed by Kirishima’s volcanic mineral spring.
-Kaiseki dinner with Kagoshima beef.
-Kids of all ages welcome.
+Each has a hinoki cypress private bath fed by Kirishima’s volcanic mineral spring, plus a kaiseki dinner with Kagoshima beef.
+Kids of all ages are welcome.

 - Hours: Check-in 15:00 / Check-out 11:00